chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/security-advisories/managing-advisories/index.md

 git clone git@github.com:wolfi-dev/wolfictl.git wolfictl && cd $_
 ```

-Then, using `go`, install the `wolfictl` command:
+Then, using `go`, install the `wolfictl` tool:

 ```sh
 go install
 ```
 If you encounter any errors during installation, your installed version of `go` may be out of date.
-You can check what version of go you have installed by running `go version` in your terminal.
+You can check what version of `go` you have installed by running `go version` in your terminal.
 Check the [`go.mod` file](https://github.com/wolfi-dev/wolfictl/blob/main/go.mod) in the `wolfictl` repository to determine what version of `go` you will need, and be sure to update `go` to this version or a later release to continue.
 Alternatively, you may need to add the `wolfictl` binary to your `$PATH` after installation if your system does not recognize the command.

-You can verify that you have successfully installed `wolfictl` by executing the `wolfictl version` command in your terminal, with output expected to be shown as follows.
-Note that the exact output will vary over time as new `wolfictl` versions are released.
+You can verify that you have successfully installed `wolfictl` by executing the `wolfictl version` command in your terminal.

 ```sh
 wolfictl version
 ```
+A successful installation of `wolfictl` will display output similar to the following.
+Note that the exact output will vary over time as new `wolfictl` versions are released.

 ```Output
  __        __   ___    _       _____   ___    ____   _____   _